We offer gardening programmes to more than 200 Londoners in four fantastic gardens

 Our Main Garden

 on East Carriage Drive is where our London office

 We arrived in 2002 when the garden was a derelict space.
 Since then we have designed and created a garden which shows the diversity and beauty that can be achieved in a garden using culinary, medicinal and therapeutic plants.

 The focal point of this garden is a wonderful glasshouse which is used for propagation and for tender plants like salads, herbs and tomatoes.

 The stunning Old English Garden

 was regenerated in 2012 thanks to the support of Jo Malone Limited and designer Sarah Price whose vision for the garden transformed it into a blooming hub and wonderful resource for the community to enjoy.

 It is maintained by Thrive gardeners and provides an opportunity for our groups to carry out a wide range of seasonal tasks in a complex garden, from various restorative measures to planting large amounts of bulbs and seeds.

 In spring 2016, we embarked on a partnership with Idverde, the park maintenance contractor for the London Borough of Wandsworth to take on maintenance of the Winter Garden;

 The Battersea Centre is approved to offer City and Guilds vocational qualifications Level 1 and we are delighted when Thrive gardeners move on to further study, to use their skills as a volunteer or to get a job in horticulture or other careers.

 or phone 020 7720 2212.

 We are currently have spaces available on our programmes, if you want to refer yourself or know someone who could benefit, please get in touch.
 Current programmes:

-- Working it Out - vocational training and support to enable Londoners who are disabled, unemployed or disadvantaged to overcome their barriers to employment and access job opportunities in London's parks, gardening or horticulture
+- Level 1 Qualification Programme - vocational training and support to enable Londoners who are disabled, unemployed or disadvantaged to overcome their barriers to employment and access job opportunities in London's parks, gardening or horticulture

 - Pathways - for adults whose mental health means they need an environment designed to minimise stress and anxiety.
 As the clients benefit from this non-qualification environment, the horticultural therapist can assess them and route them to the appropriate next step